-Fourteen full-time faculty members, all critically regarded for their artistic work in exhibition and publication, contribute to the MFA program.
+Thirteen full-time faculty members, all critically regarded for their artistic work in exhibition and publication, contribute to the MFA program.
 The faculty brings individual expertise and dedication to their work with graduate students, encouraging intellectual inquiry of contemporary art-making practices and aesthetics.
-The MFA program is supported by a staff of 30 full-time faculty members from the schools of Art and Photographic Arts and Sciences, faculty from the art history department, adjunct faculty members from George Eastman House International Museum of Photography and Film, as well as noted regional, national, and international practitioners, critics, and historians.
-To learn about the MFA faculty, facilities, equipment cage, MFA events and curriculum, please visit the school's website at photography.rit.edu.
+The MFA program is supported by a staff of 30 full-time faculty members from the schools of Art and Photographic Arts and Sciences; faculty from the art history department; adjunct faculty members from George Eastman Museum; as well as noted regional, national, and international practitioners, critics, and historians.
+To learn about MFA faculty, facilities, the equipment cage, MFA events, and curriculum, please visit the school's website.